Mobility Carsharing: History

 Mobility was founded in 1997 with the merger of the two Swiss car sharing cooperatives AutoTeilet-Genossenschaft (ATG) and ShareCom.
 These predecessor companies were both founded in 1987, ATG in Stans and ShareCom in Zurich.
 The two began cooperating as early on as 1991, each enabling their members to use the other's vehicles.
-That same year they were both involved in setting up the association European Car Sharing (ECS).
+That same year they were both involved in setting up the association European Car Sharing.
 In 1996, ATG took over the Geneva-based cooperative CopAuto (founded in 1993).
 ShareCom developed the first on-board computers in the same year.

-Mobility CarSharing was formed from the merger between ATG and ShareCom in 1997: its registered headquarters were in Zurich and it had 17,400 customers and 760 vehicles.
+Mobility Cooperative was formed from the merger between ATG and ShareCom in 1997: its registered headquarters were in Zurich and it had 17,400 customers and 760 vehicles.
 After this, the reservation system underwent technological refinement: the vehicles were fitted with on-board computers and members were issued with a chip card (Mobility Card).
 Online reservations were introduced, too.
 These expensive technical facilities imposed a considerable financial burden on the company and a restructuring programme was initiated in the year 2000.
 Since then, Mobility has continuously increased its number of cooperative members and customers as well as adding more vehicles and sites.
 A range of cooperative ventures have been launched or expanded.
 In 2013 Mobility received the GfM award from the Swiss Marketing Association.

 In 2014, Mobility launched Switzerland's first station-independent car sharing service called Catch a Car in Basel.
 Members could locate the cars via smartphone or website and drive from A to B without prior reservation.
 Catch a Car was in a two-year pilot phase until early 2016.
 Due to the positive results of the pilot project, the station-independent car sharing service continued to be offered in Basel and expanded to Geneva in 2016.
 The impact of Catch a Car on the mobility behaviour of individual members was scientifically monitored by ETH Zurich.
 In 2019, Mobility took over Catch a Car completely and integrated it into the Mobility system under the name Mobility Go.
 The service in Geneva was discontinued in 2020.
 The service in Basel was discontinued in June 2022.
 From 19 April 2018 to 4 November 2019, Mobility offered 200 red e-scooters in the city of Zurich.
 In addition, Mobility launched a pilot project for self-driving buses in the city of Zug in the spring of 2017 in collaboration with SBB and other partners.

 Mobility is one of the founding members of the industry association Swiss Alliance for Collaborative Mobility (CHACOMO), which was established in December 2021 on the initiative of the Mobility Academy.
 In 2023, the carpooling-based taxi service i&any was launched in the city of Zurich.
 On 1 October 2007, the legal domicile was moved to Lucerne, where the cooperative's operational headquarters were already located.
 Since 11 December 2017, Mobility's headquarters have been in Rotkreuz, Canton of Zug.